Neelka96/belly-button-challenge/README.md

    - Control the loading spinner overlay for a smoother UX.

 Feel free to explore these functions in `app.js` and adapt them for your future projects.

 ---

+## GitHub Pages Deployment

+This project is also hosted via **GitHub Pages**, allowing anyone to view the interactive dashboard directly in their browser without cloning or running a local server.
+Here’s how you can check it out—or set it up yourself if you haven’t already:

+1. **View Live Dashboard**
+   - You can access the deployed dashboard at [**YourGitHubUsername.github.io/YourRepoName**](https://YourGitHubUsername.github.io/YourRepoName).
+   - Once there, you’ll see the homepage (`index.html`) loaded with the interactive charts.

+2. **How to Deploy on GitHub Pages**
+   + **Push Code to GitHub**: Make sure your `index.html`, `app.js`, and other files are on your main branch.
+   + **Enable Pages**:
+      - Go to your repository’s **Settings** tab on GitHub.
+      - In the left-hand menu, click on **Pages**.
+      - Under **Source**, choose the branch you want to deploy (e.g., `main`) and the `/root` folder.
+      - Click **Save**.
+   + **Wait for Build**: It may take a minute or two for GitHub to build the site.
+Once successful, you’ll see a green bar with the URL of your hosted site.
+   + **Visit the Deployed Dashboard**: Click or navigate to the URL (e.g., `https://YourGitHubUsername.github.io/YourRepoName`) to see the live site.

+3. **Updating the Deployment**
+   - Whenever you push additional commits to the chosen branch, GitHub automatically rebuilds and updates your Pages site.
+   - Just wait a minute or two for changes to propagate, then refresh your live URL.

+4. **Notes**
+   - GitHub Pages only serves static content.
+Your JavaScript and data files should be relative paths in your HTML (e.g., `./static/js/app.js` or similar) to ensure everything loads correctly.
+   - If using local JSON or other data, ensure it’s included in the repository and references in `app.js` or HTML with a relative file path.
+   - If you run into CORS issues or “404 Not Found,” double-check spelling, capitalization, and folder organization.

+---